At a Glance

 If you’re not particularly concerned about every ounce, you can find more affordable jackets that weigh more and don’t pack down as small.
 If you sometimes adventure in colder weather and don’t want to buy two down jackets, a warmer and slightly heavier choice may suit you better.

 A good way to bridge this gap and make the Ghost Whisperer a little more affordable: wait for sales.
-All the major retailers have them periodically.
-You can often score a brand new item for as much as 30% off if you’re patient, especially if you’re not picky about which color you get.
+All the major retailers have them periodically, and I’ve seen some screaming deals on the Ghost Whisperer.
 Used gear is also a good option, though with a down jacket I’d make sure it was very lightly used before you buy.

 - Ghost Whisperer S: Unique design with offset zipper intended for better layering